Applying for jobs

 17. Information about your legal guardian (if you have one)

-Important note: When you right a Japanese resume you must stick with either the Gregorian calendar or the Japanese calendar all the way.
+Important note: When you write a Japanese resume you must stick with either the Gregorian calendar or the Japanese calendar all the way.

 Japanese resume photo